 structlog is written and maintained by Hynek Schlawack.
-It's inspired by previous work by Jean-Paul Calderone and David Reid.
+The idea of bound loggers is inspired by previous work by Jean-Paul Calderone and David Reid.

-The development is kindly supported by Variomedia AG.
+The development is kindly supported by my employer Variomedia AG, structlog's Tidelift subscribers, and all my amazing GitHub Sponsors.

-A full list of contributors can be found on GitHub's overview.
+A full list of contributors can be found in GitHub's overview.

-The structlog logo has been contributed by Russell Keith-Magee.
+The logs-loving futuristic beaver logo has been contributed by Russell Keith-Magee.

-3.1.3 Changelog
+9.3 Changelog